Separation of Infrared and Bulk in Thermal QCD

 Transitionless outlook meant a setback to QCD's role in cosmology, but an important new twist appeared around the same time.
 Experiments at RHIC and LHC concluded that the state of strongly interacting matter with properties akin to near-perfect fluid exists in certain range of temperatures~\cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh,Muller:2012zq}.
 Among other things, this invites questions about how can such an exotic state of matter arise without a true phase transition.

 To this end, some of us presented evidence of an unusual change in QCD Dirac spectra at temperatures well above the chiral crossover~\cite{Alexandru:2019gdm}: the anomalous accumulation of infrared (IR) Dirac modes, first seen in high-$T$ phase of pure-glue QCD~\cite{Edwards:1999zm} and shown to persist into the continuum and infinite-volume limits~\cite{Alexandru:2015fxa}, dramatically increases and starts to exhibit signs of scale-invariant behavior.
-This sharp change was found in both the pure-glue and real-world ($N_f$ \!=\!
-2+1 at physical masses) QCD~\cite{Alexandru:2019gdm}.
+This sharp change was found in both the pure-glue and real-world QCD ($N_f$ \!=\!
+2+1 at physical masses)~\cite{Alexandru:2019gdm}.
 It was proposed that, at the associated temperature $T_\fir$, thermal state of strong interactions reconfigures by forming two independent components separated by new scale $\Lambda_{\fir}(T) \lesssim T$: the bulk governing distances $\ell \!<\!
 1/\Lambda_\fir$ and the IR part describing $\ell \!>\!
-1/\Lambda_\fir$ via scale-invariant glue~\cite{Alexandru:2019gdm}.
+1/\Lambda_\fir$~\cite{Alexandru:2019gdm}.
 In pure-glue case, $T_\fir$ coincides with $T_c$ of Polyakov-line phase transition.
-In real-world QCD, it was also proposed to be a true phase transformation occurring at $200 \!<\!
+In real-world QCD, it was also proposed to be a true phase transformation occurring somewhere in the range $200 \!<\!
 T_\fir \!<\!
-250$~MeV~\cite{Alexandru:2019gdm}.
-Its presence may clarify the physics of near-perfect fluid and enhance the role of ``QCD transition" in cosmology.
+250$~MeV~\cite{Alexandru:2019gdm}. {Its presence may clarify the physics of near-perfect fluid and enhance the role of QCD in cosmology.} The associated IR physics only becomes important at volumes unusually large by normal QCD standards.
+In fact, obtaining insights into this emerging IR world via numerical simulations requires somewhat unusual techniques~\cite{Alexandru:2021pap,Alexandru:2021xoi}.

-The 2-component scenario was first evoked by a clean IR-bulk separation in Dirac spectra (bimodality of mode density $\rho(\lambda)$), which is very suggestive of decoupling~\cite{Alexandru:2019gdm}.
-But more detail was needed.
-Indeed, how would the~scale invariant and non-invariant physics coexist and would it imply a non-analytic running of the coupling constant at $\Lambda_\fir$?
-Concrete proposal was presented in Refs.~\cite{Alexandru:2021pap,Alexandru:2021xoi}, ascribing the origin of non-analyticity to two Anderson-like mobility edges (critical points) in Dirac spectra.
-The first one at $\lambda_\fa > 0$ was found previously~\cite{GarciaGarcia:2005vj, GarciaGarcia:2006gr,Kovacs:2010wx, Giordano:2013taa,Ujfalusi:2015nha}, and its purpose here is to shield the IR component from the influence of the bulk.
-Indeed, bulk fluctuations (including UV) will not affect the IR component owing to the intervening non-analyticity.
-The second mobility edge was found recently~\cite{Alexandru:2021xoi}, and is strictly IR ($\lambda_\fir \!=\!0$).
-Its role is to facilitate the long-range physics of the IR component.